Hope for Animals Summit Inspires Activists

-The summit was such a positive experience that we plan to host one next year.
 May these webinar replays and advocacy kits provide the uplift you need to continue your vital work for animals.
 Share the links below with fellow activists to shine rays of hope throughout our community!

 Watch all of the webinar and bonus replays on the Hope for Animals Playlist.

 Holistic Energy Medicine with your animal friends - Now and Beyond with Cheryl Schwartz, DVM

 Bringing our animal family and ourselves into balance creates health and wellness.
 Through energy medicine techniques like acupressure, Qi Gong, homeopathy, sound and color therapy, as well as foods and herbs, you can guide your animal companions toward a healthy lifestyle that can add comfort and longevity to their lives.
 Join us to learn more about how you and holistic approaches to animal health can bring hope to the now and future!